Terms to Know

 Out-of-Pocket Maximum

 The most you will pay in a calendar year for medical or prescription drug expenses.
-Once the out-of-pocket maximum has been met, the plan pays 100% of covered expenses for the covered person or family for the remainder of the calendar year, including copays and expenses that are applied toward the annual deductible.
+Once the out-of-pocket maximum has been met, the play pays 100% of covered expenses for the covered person or family for the remainder of the calendar year, including copays and expenses that are applied toward the annual deductible.

 The out-of-pocket maximum does not include benefit reductions due to failure to receive prior authorization, covered expenses paid at 100%, expenses exceeding the maximum allowed amount (MAA), expenses not covered by the plan, or employee premium contributions.